 Small Hinges Swing Big Doors (SHBD) in Self-Care

 Did you find this helpful?
 How could you use the SHBD theory in your caregiving?
 In your self-care?
-Let us know what you think in the comments below.
+Let us know what you think on our facebook page.